 The CASPA has one general essay: “Why do you want to be a physician assistant?”
 I hated it because it was so general and so open-ended.
 I also knew that initially, it would get about 2 minutes of eye-time, so I had to make sure my essay grabbed the reader immediately.
 Some schools require supplemental questions, like Rush and Northwestern.
 For Rush, it was asking, “Are you really serious about our school?”

 You were called in for an interview at Rush.
 What was that like?

-The interview went from 8 a.m. to 2 p.m.
+My PA school interview went from 8 a.m. to 2 p.m.
 The initial session was informational, with the program director.
-The 20 of us who had been called in were split into four groups, where our activities rotated.
+The twenty of us who had been called in were split into four groups, where our activities rotated.